Blogs

 wave

-The FAZ, along with the Zambian football community, recently mourned the passing of Sergeant Evans Nali, father of Copper Queens goalkeeper Hazel Nali.
-Sergeant Nali, who passed away on April 29th, 2025, at the age of 51, was a source of immense support for his daughter's football career.
-His passing was marked by a solemn funeral service and burial with full military honors.
-Hazel Nali paid a moving tribute to her father, expressing her gratitude for his unwavering encouragement and love.
-The FAZ general secretary, Reuben Kamanga, conveyed the association's deepest condolences and reaffirmed their support for the Nali family.
+Recently, Zambian football suffered a heartbreaking loss.
+Sergeant Evans Nali, father of Copper Queens goalkeeper Hazel Nali, passed away on April 29th, 2025, at 51.
+He was a huge supporter of his daughter’s career.
+His funeral was a moving tribute, with full military honors.
+Hazel’s tribute to her father was incredibly touching; she spoke of his unwavering support and love.
+The FAZ general secretary, Reuben Kamanga, also offered the association's condolences and support to the Nali family.

 FAQ